 Event description: Time Provider NtpClient: This machine is configured to use the domain hierarchy to determine its time source, but it is the PDC emulator for the domain at the root of the forest, so there is no machine above it in the domain hierarchy to use as a time source.
 It is recommended that you either configure a reliable time service in the root domain, or manually configure the PDC to synchronize with an external time source.
 Otherwise, this machine will function as the authoritative time source in the domain hierarchy.
 If an external time source is not configured or used for this computer, you may choose to disable the NtpClient.

 If you want to ensure that the clocks on your machines are more accurate in terms of absolute (and not just relative) time, you can sync the PDC Emulator in your forest root domain to one of the reliable time servers available on the Internet.
 This is a good idea if your company is a large enterprise with sites spanning several countries, or if your organization has two or more forests linked by forest trusts.
-The procedure for doing this on a PDC Emulator running Windows Server 2003 in the forest root domain is as follows.
+The procedure for doing this on the PDC Emulator in your forest root domain is as follows.
 Open Registry Editor (regedit.exe) and configure the following registry entries:

-This registry entry determines which peers W32Time will accept synchronization from.
-Change this REG_SZ value from NT5DS to NTP so the PDC Emulator synchronizes from the list of reliable time servers specified in the NtpServer registry entry described below.
+This registry entry determines that peers W32Time will accept synchronization from.
+Change this REG_SZ value from NT5DS to NTP so the PDC Emulator synchronizes from the list of reliable time servers specified in the NtpServer registry entry described below:

 net stop w32time